rumachan/swarm_test_and_configuration/README.md

 This is part of the requirements for GeoNet GHAs to use Swarm.

 ## Configuration
-Configuration file for GeoNet's FDSN web server.
-Some useful layout files.
+Configuration file for GeoNet's FDSN web server, and some useful layout files.